 Eventually it worked and she drifted off as she lovingly pinched my arm.
 Ten minutes later, Ralph, our one dachshund, came and snuggled up next to me before spotting a bird in the garden and barking at it.
 Suffice to say, in that split second moment, I was willing to do time in exchange for his immediate death.
 Fortunately for Ralph, Isabelle only stirred slightly and fell back asleep.
 Had she not, the sausage dog would’ve become a literal thing.

 Overall it’s been a draining day, but one that I mostly managed to enjoy.
 How do I feel about repeating this another four times?
-Well I’m not exactly enthusiastic about the idea, but I’m more than happy to do it.
+Well I’m not exactly enthusiastic about the idea, but I know solo parenting is going to be a much more frequent occurrence going forward.
 When I did that stupid 100,000 steps in one day thing that I did, I learned about looking at a struggle and trying to embrace it.
 I knew when I set off that it was going to take a long time, and likewise with this I know I have another 40+ hours of something that will at times be difficult.
 Can I moan about it?
 Probably not.
 I’m Isabelle’s dad, so this is hardly what you would call a challenge.
 This is just life being life.
 And I’m probably being a melodramatic arsehole by merely writing about this.

-I have a lot of respect to the people who do this every day, and who do it under tougher circumstances than I am.
+I have a lot of respect to the people who do this every day.
 I’ve done one day and I’ve almost written a post where I’m moaning about it.
 ONE DAY.
-Rachel’s done 8 months!
+My wife has done 8 months!